Frederick Kenneth McTaggart: Personal life

 In 1953, the family bought their first home in Camberwell.
 In April 1954 son Stephen was born and in 1958 the family moved to a larger home in East Hawthorn.
 Over the next decade, McTaggart travelled extensively in the US, South America and the UK publishing prolifically, for which research he received an Honorary Doctorate in 1965, the year in which he travelled in Russia and France, and to Sweden where he was a member of the Australian archery team at the World Archery Championships, then the US, Canada, Japan and New Zealand.
 His interest in archery started in the early 1960s and he belonged to the Kew Archery club.

 In 1970, Ken and Jean separated and he lived for a time in a St Kilda flat and in his shack at Woori Yallock before moving to Sydney and working at Sydney University in 1973.
 With longstanding friend Donald Westlake, principal Clarinet player in the Sydney Symphony Orchestra, he sailed from Sydney to Hobart in 1973, and later back to Sydney.
 He met his second wife, Betty Lewis, that year and they married in 1974, living in her home in Killara.

 In 1975, McTaggart again travelled extensively overseas before retiring early in 1978.
 Later that year he separated from Betty and moved back to Box Hill in Melbourne.
 His granddaughter, Caitlyn, was born in July 1980 and McTaggart, being devoted to her, shared his time between Mount Gambier where she and her mother Jennifer lived, and Box Hill, living there with son Stephen, before moving to Mount Gambier on a more permanent basis in the early 1980s, then moved with Jennifer and Caitlyn to Hamilton in 1989, returning to live with Stephen in 1992 in Box Hill South.

-Introverted and thoughtful, McTaggart preferred a simple lifestyle that belied the complexity and depth of his achievements.
-A great reader, he loved the Brontës and belonged to the Brontë Society (UK) for much of his adult life, continued his love of radio, was a great lover of classical music and ballet to which he introduced granddaughter Caitlyn at an early age, and shared a love of border collies that his daughter owned and bred for some decades.
-He also enjoyed cricket, golf, archery and tennis, and was always happy in solitude, camping and fishing in the rivers of the Marysville area.
+He was a long-time member of the Brontë Society in the United Kingdom and maintained an interest in radio, classical music, and ballet, which he introduced to his granddaughter Caitlyn.
+He also shared his daughter’s interest in border collies.
+His recreational activities included cricket, golf, archery, tennis, camping, and fishing in the rivers around Marysville.